O’Connnor says it will open investigation, start new training after accusations of sexism, racism and harassment at brewery

 NORFOLK, Va.
-(WAVY) — Amid allegations of sexual harrassment, sexism and racism, a Norfolk brewery has announced it will “redouble” its commitment to treating employees fairly.
+(WAVY) — Amid allegations of sexual harassment, sexism and racism, a Norfolk brewery has announced it will “redouble” its commitment to treating employees fairly.

 With that commitment, O’Connor Brewing Co. said it will be opening a third-party investigation into the complaints and also immediately start new training for employees, among other initiatives.